 Nationally the hand surgery department is involved in research projects including Dupuytren's contracture tissue research and new fixation techniques in fracture management.

-On a regional level the department runs a bi-annual burns and trauma training course for medical, nursing and paramedic staff working in these areas as well as providing hand surgery teaching to the pan-Thames plastic surgery training programme.
+On a regional level the department runs a bi-annual burns and trauma training course for medical, nursing and

 Within QVH, the department runs a weekly teaching programme for its trainees.

 Burns service